Police handcuffed an innocent, naked woman during a botched home raid. Now, officers may be fired.

 The report could add to the growing attention surrounding the way some police raids at people’s home can go horribly wrong.
 The national focus on police raids has increased nearly two years after Louisville police officers burst into the home of Breonna Taylor, a Black 26-year-old emergency room technician.
 When Kenneth Walker, her boyfriend, woke up and fired his gun at the officers, police fired back, killing Taylor.

-Since Taylor’s death, at least 28 states and 20 cities have passed some sort of restrictions on no-knock raids, while another 14 states and nine cities are currently considering other legislation, according to the reform group Campaign Zero.
+Since Taylor’s death, at least 28 states and 20 cities have passed some sort of restrictions on no-knock raids, while another 14 states and nine cities are considering other legislation, according to the reform group Campaign Zero.
 In Illinois, some restrictions are in place against no-knock raids.

 At around 7 p.m. on Feb.
 21, 2019, Young had returned from her shift at the hospital and was undressed in her bedroom when she heard a loud, pounding noise at her front door.
 An informant reportedly gave police Young’s address, saying a man lived there who illegally possessed a gun, reported the Chicago Sun-Times.